 Selection and Notification

 The Selection Committee is composed of current or former officials of the European Court of Auditors, recognised experts in the field of public finance and audit, and the former Director of the Historical Archives of the European Union.
 Decisions are based upon the quality of the application file, the significance and originality of the proposed research, the feasibility of the project, the candidate’s ability to carry out the research satisfactorily, and the importance of using the Archives in Florence to consult the European Court of Auditors' archives.

-Applicants will be notified of the outcome of their application by 8 July 2022.
+Applicants will be notified of the outcome of their application within one month of the deadline.